 Robert Siegel (1927-2017) received his ScD in mechanical engineering from MIT in 1953.
 He joined NASA in 1955 and was a senior research scientist at the Lewis/Glenn Research Center for 44 years.
 He did seminal research on reduced gravity heat transfer.
 There was no text dedicated to radiative transfer during the late 1950s and radiation was an important component in NASA's spacecraft designs and propulsion systems.
 NASA management requested him to write basic manuals on radiation for use by NASA's engineers.
 The resulting three NASA Special Publications (SPs) on radiative properties, surface-surface radiation, and radiation in participating media became the basis for the graduate text Thermal Radiation Heat Transfer now in its seventh edition.
-Dr. Siegel made important contributions to transient radiation analysis, flow in radiating channels, barrier coating and variable refractive index systens, and radiation in droplet arrays.
-He was inducted into the inaugural class of the NASA Glann Research Center Hell of Forms in 2015 as one of the "Gient"
+Dr. Siegel made important contributions to transient radiation analysis, flow in radiation in droplet arrays.
+He was inducted into the inaugural class of the NASA Glenn Research Center Hall of Fame in 2015 as one of the "Giants of Heat Transfer."